Marriage and Relationship Counselling, Couples Therapy

 I’m an American and came to England in 1973, after finishing a degree in psychology at the University of Michigan in the United States.
 I originally came to study with the Philadelphia Association, and R.D.
 Laing.
 I stayed because I loved living in London.

 Most of us spend so much of our lives worrying about what others think that we never truly articulate what matters to us.
-For me, psychotherapy is a process in which we do this, and discover a different – and more satisfying – way to live our lives.
+(This is especially true for women, who often have been brought up to attend to the needs of others. ) For me, psychotherapy is a process in which we discover what matters to us, and thereby a different – and more satisfying – way to live our lives.
 A way in which we are concerned with our own truth, not with pleasing or placating other people.

 I believe clients are best served by a therapist who actively engages with them.
 I ask questions, clarify, and occasionally challenge clients to help them get to grips with things they are avoiding.